keicoon/GetYourFaceVideoData-js/README.md

 - This script makes video data automatically that be got from youtube to face and audio for use in deep learning.

 ### Description
-- It is dataSet that need to train LipReading.
+- It is dataSet that base to train LipReading.
 - Dataset is consisted of `Video` and `Subtitle`.
 - The directory structure is shown below.
     - ./db